USER-NOT-FOUND-maker/calculator-in-C/README.md

 So critic my code, say it is ugly, say it is bad, suggest fixes, but dont be a dickhead, dont feel the need to flex your intelligence over others, dont feel the need to flex your fluency in a language to others.
 It is highly discouraging to new developers when they see others mock them for their skills.

 Anyway, have fun with this code.
+Dont try to download the executable because it doesnt work 😭 if you want to run the code use the gcc compiler to compile the code into an executable and run that executable.